-There has recently been introduced in Europe new legislation designed to harmonize the regulation of clinical trials across the EU and that legislation is currently being implemented on a country by country basis.
-In addition, the entire EU regulatory regime has recently undergone significant revision and the new law is to take effect by the end of 2005.
+New European Legislation was introduced in 2001 designed to harmonize the regulation of clinical trials across the EU.
+This legislation has now been implemented in all EU countries.
+In addition, the entire EU regulatory regime has recently undergone a significant revision and new laws have been introduced that amend the current EU Medicines Directive.
+These amendments are due to come into effect by October 30, 2005 and are currently being implemented on a country by country basis.
+For example, the centralized procedure for the authorization of new medicines will be compulsory for biotechnology products and those developed for cancer and other specified diseases and disorders.
 Accordingly, there is a marked degree of change and uncertainty both in the regulation of clinical trials and in respect of marketing authorizations which face us for our products in Europe.